Trevor Lawrence Player Prop Bets for NFL Week 8 | Jacksonville vs. Seattle 10/31/2021

 Matchup vs. Seattle

-- The Seahawks have the NFL's 27th-ranked pass defense this season, yielding 294.1 yards per game through the air.
+- This week Lawrence will face the NFL's 27th-ranked pass defense (294.1 yards allowed per game).

-- The Seahawks' defense is 12th in the league, allowing 1.6 passing touchdowns per game.
+- The Seahawks have allowed 11 passing TDs this season (1.6 per game), ranking them 12th among NFL defenses.

 Recent Performances

-- Lawrence put together a 319-yard performance against the Dolphins in Week 6, completing 61.0% of his passes and throwing for one touchdown.
+- In his Week 6 matchup with the Dolphins, Lawrence completed 61.0% of his passes for 319 yards, while throwing one touchdown.

-- Lawrence tacked on two carries for 11 yards, averaging 5.5 yards per carry in the running game.
+- Lawrence added 11 yards on two carries, averaging 5.5 yards per carry.

-- Lawrence has thrown for 796 passing yards over his last three games (265.3 per game) and has a 66.3% completion percentage (65-of-98), throwing two touchdown passes with one interception.
+- Lawrence has 796 passing yards (265.3 ypg), completing 66.3% of his passes and throwing two touchdown passes and one interception over his last three games.

 - He's also carried the ball 17 times for 75 yards and two touchdowns, averaging 25.0 yards per game.